anairo98/openshift-training/docs/Session5.md

 3. Look at your Secret and ConfigMap in the WebUI.
 Inspect their YAML representation and check, if the values are set how you expect it.

     !!! tip
-        As some values are base64-encoded, you might need to decode the values from the Secret/ConfigMap with the command `base64 -d`.
+        As some values are base64-encoded, you might need to decode the values from the Secret/ConfigMap with the command `echo "<insert encoded text> | base64 -d`.

 ### Task 2: Adding environment variables form Secrets/ConfigMaps to Deployments